william-vw/ReflexOntology/README.md

 # ReflexOntology

-The core [ReflexOntology](https://github.com/william-vw/ReflexOntology/blob/main/reflex-ontology.owl) is implemented by a set of domain-agnostic classes and SWRL rules that implement reflex protocols.
+The core [ReflexOntology](https://github.com/william-vw/ReflexOntology/blob/main/reflex-ontology.owl) is implemented by a set of domain-agnostic classes and SWRL rules for implementing reflex protocols.

 It is illustrated here: ![Reflex ontology (Protege)](reflex-ontology.png "Reflex Ontology")